Removing cluster hosts and Kubernetes nodes

 Please, check the contents of the $HOME/.kube/config file.

-6. Check that the Kubernetes nodes are gone.
+6. Check that the Kubernetes nodes are removed.

 kubectl get nodes